 Proprietary and fiduciary fund reporting focuses on net position and changes in net position.
 The proprietary funds of the town consist of two enterprise funds which are used to account for the user fees and benefit assessments relating to the Amston Lake Water Pollution Control Authority (the Authority) and an internal service fund which is used to account for the self funding dental activities of the town.
 Fiduciary funds are used to report assets held in a trustee or agency capacity for others and therefore cannot be used to support the programs of the Town.
 The fiduciary funds of the Town consist of private purpose trust funds and agency funds.
 Private purpose trust funds account for the assets held by the Town in a trustee capacity on behalf of the schools in the form of scholarship funds and on behalf of the library and cemeteries in similar funds.
-All of the resources of these funds, including any earnings on invested resources, may be used to support their activities.
-There is no requirement that any portion of these resources be preserved as capital.
-Agency funds are used to report resources held by the Town in a purely custodial capacity.
+All of the resources of these funds, including any earnings on invested resources, may be used to report resources held by the Town in a purely custodial capacity.
 Agency funds of the Town consist of the student activity accounts located at the Board of Education and funds received from Board of Education retirees to be put toward the payment of health insurance benefits.